itom-project/itom/docs/userDoc/source/05_plots/primitives.rst

 .. code-block:: python

-    myImage = dataObject.randN([200, 200], 'float32')
-    [number, handle] = plot(myImage, "itom2dQwtPlot")

-    # Add the marker to the plot
-    # marker is filled according to marker style definition
-    marker = dataObject([8,1],'float32', data = [plotItem.PrimitivePoint, 1.0, 5.0, 6.0, 0.0, 0.0, 0.0, 0,0])
-    handle.call("plotMarkers", marker, "b", "")

-    # Delete all marker and than plot new marker
-    # marker is filled according to marker style definition
-    myGeometry = dataObject([1,11],'float32', data = [plotItem.PrimitivePoint, 1.0, 5.0, 6.0, 0.0, 0.0, 0.0, 0,0, 0.0, 0.0, 0.0])
-    handle["geometricElements"] = myGeometry
+    obj = dataObject.zeros([1000,1000])
+    [nr,h] = plot(obj, "itom2dqwtplot")
+    element=shape(shape.Point,[50,50])
+    h['geometricShapes']=element

+For more informations see also :ref:`plot-markers`

-The geometric elements can be read any time using the property "geometricElements".
+The geometric elements can be read any time using the property "geometricShapes".

 .. code-block:: python

     # Reading geometric elements
-    myGeometry = handle["geometricElements"]
+    myGeometry = handle["geometricShapes"]

 The object "myGeometry" consists of all geometric elements with in the plot.
-Each row corresponds to one geometric element while the parameters for each element are align column-wise.
 This kind of reading differs from the blocking-variant ("drawAndPickElements").
 The blocking-variant returns only the data created during the current function call and ignores old geometric elements.
-In this case the elements are aligned column-wise.
-This means each column corresponds to on element while its data is stored along the rows.
 For the different definitions of the geometric elements see section "Indexing of Geometric Elements".

 Implemented Functions, Signals and Slots